oscope-dev/scope/docs/docs/intro.md

 Unlike Kubernetes, the `name` field can be any string, without any DNS related constraints.

+Additionally, scope will look for shared config in the directory `../etc/scope` relative to where the executable is located.

 ## CLI Options
 All commands support the following options